What is Social Entrepreneurs Ireland?

 • Action Lab – supporting social entrepreneurs who have graduated from the Ideas Academy and are at the piloting stage to effectively roll out their offering and increase their impact.

-• Impact programme – supporting high potential social entrepreneurs to build strong foundations and a plan for growing their impact.
+• Impact Programme – supporting high potential social entrepreneurs to build strong foundations and a plan for growing their impact.

 Which programme should I apply to?

-If you have an innovative idea to solve a social problem in Ireland but are in the early stages of developing it, the Ideas Academy will help you to kick-start your idea and take those crucial first steps.
-If you have started to pilot your solution and are looking to build foundations for growth, then the Impact Programme could be the programme for you.
-Please see the website and relevant programme Application Guide for further information on eligibility criteria.
+If you have an innovative idea to solve a social or environmental problem in Ireland but it’s still in the early stages, the Ideas Academy can help you kick-start your idea and take those crucial first steps.
+Are you beyond the pilot stage, already up and running with a solution demonstrating its value to your target audience?
+Then the Impact Programme could be the programme for you, helping you build strong foundations for growth.

 What types of organisations do you support (charities, social enterprises, for-profits)?